waynegraham/registry.clir.org/_projects/2014-treasures-of-song-charting-the-lutheran-assimilatio.md

 ---
 layout: project
-title: Treasures of Song: Charting the Lutheran Assimilation in America, 1750-2000 - A comprehensive index of the American Lutheran Hymnal Collection
+title: "Treasures of Song: Charting the Lutheran Assimilation in America, 1750-2000 - A comprehensive index of the American Lutheran Hymnal Collection"
+year: 2014
+end_range: 2000
+formats: "NULL"
+geographic_extant: "The United States of America, primarily the Midwest and the Northeast."
+institution: "NULL"
+institution_type: "NULL"
+primary_contact: "Barry Bobb"
+size: "600 objects"
+start_range: "1750"
+summary: "The Center for Church Music, in collaboration with Concordia University Chicago (CUC), seeks support for the cataloging of 620 American hymnals published between 1750 and 2000.
+Together, these document the way in which Northern European Lutherans became assimilated into American life.
+The core of this collection was donated by Carl Schalk.
+It is housed at the Center for Church Music at CUC, located in the Rare Book and Manuscript Room of the Klinck Memorial Library.
+This project will alert scholars and hymnologists worldwide to the existence and contents of this collection by developing, for each volume, a WorldCat MARC record for the university database and separate linked database with full information about its provenance and content."
+hc_id: "11816811"
+program: "NULL"
+grant_type: "Cataloging Hidden Collections"
+project_url: "NULL"
+address1:  "NULL"
+address2:  "NULL"
+city:  "NULL"
+state:  "NULL"
+zip: "NULL"
+repository_url:  "NULL"
+funded:  "FALSE"
+p1_institution:  "NULL"
+p2_name:  "NULL"
+p2_institution:  "NULL"
+p3_name:  "NULL"
+p3_institution:  "NULL"
+material_string: "NULL"
+collaborating_institution:  "NULL"
+grant_amount:  "NULL"
+material_description:  "NULL"
 ---